Welcome

 My rating: 4 of 5 stars

-Thanks to Netgalley and Berkley for a pre-release copy of This Cursed House.
+Thanks to Netgalley and Tor Teen for the pre-release copy of She Waits for You Beyond the Dark.
 Below is my honest review.

 View all my reviews